Graduate Certificate in Nonprofit Management

 The Suffolk Graduate Certificate in Nonprofit Management (GCNM) will enhance your understanding of public sector finance.
 This program covers administration in a public sector context as well as finance, human resources, and other special topics specific to nonprofits and nonprofit business environments.

-You can complete the program full-time in as little as one semester or part-time in as few as two semesters.
-If you apply to the MBA, MPA or MST within a year of completing this certificate, and had a 3.3 or higher cumulative GPA, you won’t need to take the GRE or GMAT to enroll in the master's program.
+You can complete the program part-time in as few as two semesters.
+If you apply to the MPA within a year of completing this certificate, and had a 3.0 or higher cumulative GPA, you won’t need to take the GRE or GMAT to enroll in the master's program.

 Learn about the advantages of priority applications.

 - $50 application fee (waived for students who visit campus)

 - Unofficial transcripts of all post-secondary work.
 Admitted students enrolling in the program will need to have official transcripts, including proof of degree conferral, on file prior to their first class